Architecture + Design

 An award-winning architect, Zena is known for her work on projects including the National Museum of African American History and Culture in Washington, DC, the Motown Museum Expansion in Detroit, and the International Civil Rights Center and Museum in Greensboro among others.
 With more than 25 years of experience on culturally-significant, visionary projects, Zena uses the design process to invoke the power of shared cultural experience, creating what she calls “remembrance work.”
 She has invested much of her career on projects that empower community members to uphold their heritage, particularly displaced people of African descent.
 Akin to Destination Crenshaw’s mission, she spent decades designing projects that simultaneously stop systematic cultural displacement and create environments that elevate ethnic and multigenerational communities across North America.

-Gabrielle, an award-winning architect in Perkins+Will’s Los Angeles office, is regularly sought out around the world for her leadership and expertise in issues of social and racial equity in architecture.
-Aside from project design, she also oversees Perkins+Will’s Diversity, Inclusion, and Engagement program, which works to support and strengthen a firmwide culture that embraces a diversity of people, colors, creeds, credos, talents, thoughts, and ideas.
+Gabrielle, an award-winning architect in Perkins and Will’s Los Angeles office, is regularly sought out around the world for her leadership and expertise in issues of social and racial equity in architecture.
+Aside from project design, she also oversees Perkins and Will’s Diversity, Inclusion, and Engagement program, which works to support and strengthen a firmwide culture that embraces a diversity of people, colors, creeds, credos, talents, thoughts, and ideas.
 Her unique role as a principal and the firm’s Director of Global Diversity enables her to combine her passion for architecture and social justice to effect positive change in communities across the country and the architecture profession writ large.

 Malcom E. Davis